Understanding the Great Commission: Making Disciples of All Nations

 Immersion in What?

-None of these explanations of βαπτίζοντες account for Mark 10:38, “But Jesus said to them, “You do not know what you are asking.
-Are you able to drink the cup that I drink, or to be baptized with the baptism with which I am baptized?”
-The Textus Receptus Manuscripts include this use of βαπτίζω in Matthew’s Gospel, Matthew 20:22 KJV, “But Jesus answered and said, Ye know not what ye ask.
-Are ye able to drink of the cup that I shall drink of, and to be baptized with the baptism that I am baptized with?
-They say unto him, We are able.”
-This paper is not a Textual Criticism argument; however, the point is that Jesus used βαπτίζω in at least one other way than John’s Baptism.
-Thus, the assumption that Jesus refers to John’s baptism or water baptism is not straightforward.
+None of these explanations of βαπτίζοντες account for Mark 10:38, where Jesus asks, “Are you able to drink the cup that I drink, or to be baptized with the baptism with which I am baptized?”
+The Textus Receptus Manuscripts include this use of βαπτίζω in Matthew’s Gospel, specifically Matthew 20:22 KJV.
+This paper does not aim to argue textual criticism; however, it is important to note that Jesus used βαπτίζω in at least one other context than John’s Baptism.
+Therefore, the assumption that Jesus refers to John’s baptism or water baptism is not straightforward.

 Or do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection, knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; for he who has died is freed from sin.